-There is also more interest in longer range hunting and shooting in general, as well as more hunters going after big game such as brown bear and moose.
+There is also more interest in longer range hunting and shooting in general, as well as more hunters going after big game such as brown bears and moose.

 With all the increased interest in magnum calibers, it makes sense that there would be some debate about which ones are superior, particularly when it comes to ones that are similar.
 Which brings us to our topic today: 7mm Rem Mag vs .300 Win Mag.